Borsod–Abaúj–Zemplén County: From 1914 to today

 After World War I and the Treaty of Trianon Hungary had to give up its northern parts to Czechoslovakia.
 Abaúj-Torna had to give up 48% of its area, 72% of Zemplén became part of Czechoslovakia, only Borsod remained fully within Hungary.
 The neighboring county of Gömör-Kishont retained 7.5% of its area, and remaining parts were merged with Borsod.
 The county seats were Miskolc (Borsod-Gömör-Kishont), Szikszó (Abaúj-Torna) and Sátoraljaújhely (Zemplén).

-Under the First Vienna Award, arbitrated by Nazi Germany and Fascist Italy following the Munich Agreement, Hungary re-annexed territories that has been ceded to Czechoslovakia.
+Under the First Vienna Award, arbitrated by Nazi Germany and Fascist Italy following the Munich Agreement, Hungary re-annexed territories that had been ceded to Czechoslovakia.
 During World War II Kassa was the capital of Abaúj-Torna.
 After Allied Victory in Europe, the pre-1938 borders were reinstated.
 The administration of the country needed to revert to pre-war status quo, since most of the land grabs proved temporary.
 Hundreds of thousands of Hungarians remaining in Slovakia were forcibly expelled.
 In 1950 the Hungarian parts of the former counties Borsod-Gömör-Kishont, Abaúj-Torna and Zemplén were united, forming the county of Borsod-Abaúj-Zemplén, with Miskolc being the county capital.

 During the Socialist era the region was developed into the centre of heavy industry.
-Whole new towns came into existence in place of small villages (Tiszaújváros, Kazincbarcika), the industrial character of existing cities became more important (Miskolc, Ózd.)
-Urbanization was rapid, workers from all over the country were arriving in these cities and towns, and the population of Miskolc reached its highest level in the 1980s (around 211.000.)
-The end of the Socialist era and the recession of the 1990s hit hard, the unemployment rate is one of the highest of the country, and the local governments try to get over the crisis by strengthening the touristic potential.
+Whole new towns came into existence in place of small villages (Tiszaújváros, Kazincbarcika), the industrial character of existing cities became more important (Miskolc, Ózd).
+Urbanization was rapid, workers from all over the country were arriving in these cities and towns, and the population of Miskolc reached its highest level in the 1980s (around 211,000).
+The end of the Socialist era and the recession of the 1990s hit hard, the unemployment rate was one of the highest of the country, and the local governments tried to get over the crisis by strengthening the touristic potential.
 This seems to be a good idea, since Borsod-Abaúj-Zemplén is a geographically diverse area with rich natural and cultural treasures.